 Welcome to our Chicago Bulls betting guide!
 Here you’ll find all of the relevant information needed to place wagers on the team this season.

-Check this page daily for details such as the latest odds for the Bulls’ next game, a comprehensive preview of the contest, information on which states and sportsbooks you can legally wager in, and which legal sportsbooks are offering the best promotional bonuses for first-time depositors.
+Check this page daily for details such as the latest odds for the Bulls’ next game, information on which states and sportsbooks you can legally wager in, and which legal sportsbooks are offering the best promotional bonuses for first-time depositors.

 The long NBA season can be a grind for both players and those betting on their games.
 From the betting angle, there’s a lot to monitor with respect to workload management of star players, injuries, and how many games a team has played over a condensed period of time.
 Therefore, this page will serve as a clearinghouse for all the information you’ll need to make an informed wager.